Go Native New Zealand is New Zealand's premium online supplier of mainly raw, natural and organic skincare ingredients.

 The family shifted to Nelson, where I went to secondary school.
 I was very involved in sport and played everything available: netball, basketball, squash, tennis, table tennis.

 At 17 I went off to Canterbury University to do a BA in psychology, followed by a year at teachers' college in Wellington and two years teaching in Auckland.
-Not my thing either.
+Not my thing.

 Six months working in an alpine village in Switzerland and travelling as far east as Istanbul followed, then I came home

 and worked at the NZ Herald as a proofreader for nearly 20 years and loved it.
 We worked in the evenings so had all day off to enjoy life.
-Like being on permanent holiday.
+It was like being on permanent holiday.

 Alas, technology overtook us and we were all made redundant.

-For me it was well timed, as Chelsea, our oldest child, was about to start school and, while my work hours were wonderful for preschoolers, I wouldn't have seen enough of Chelsea.
+For me it was well timed, as Chelsea, our oldest child, was about to start school and, while my work hours were wonderful for preschoolers, I wouldn't have seen enough of her.

 I didn't want to go out to work and miss out on the kids, so I started a preschool in the back of our house which ran very successfully for 18 years.

 After two years at school, Chelsea decided she wanted to stay home so there she stayed.
 Harry, our son, chose the same path.
-Admittedly I'm biased, but they have turned out to be wonderful young people.
-We're very proud of them and love having them around.
+They are absolutely delightful and we love having them around.
+The four of us completed the New York marathon in 2011.
+(If I can do it, anyone can.)

 We have three children, Chelsea, Harry and, very sadly, the late Jane.